freudyfoy/sql-data-warehouse-project/README.md

 # Data Warehouse Project
-This project demonstrates a comprehensive data warehousing from building a data warehouse to generating actionable insights.
+This project demonstrates a comprehensive data warehousing from building a data warehouse (SQL-based) to generating actionable insights.

 ## Data Architecture